WHATS HOT

 The Early Signs

-If you think you may be , it is important to be aware of the early signs and symptoms of .
-Although every ’s experience is different, there are some common early signs of pregnancy that you should be aware of.
-These include fatigue, nausea, digestive problems, breast tenderness, and .
+If you think you may be pregnant, it is important to be aware of the early and of .
+Although every woman’s experience is different, there are some common early signs of pregnancy that you should be aware of.
+These include fatigue, nausea, digestive problems, breast tenderness, and mood swings.
 If you are experiencing any of these symptoms, it is important to take a pregnancy test and see your doctor to confirm your pregnancy.

-This is called implantation , and it occurs when the embryo is implanting itself into the uterine wall.
+This is called implantation bleeding, and it occurs when the embryo is implanting itself into the uterine wall.
 This usually happens around 6–12 days after conception.

-Menstrual , spotting, and cramping can all be early signs of pregnancy.
+Menstrual changes, spotting, and cramping can all be early signs of pregnancy.
 If you experience any of these changes, it’s important to take a pregnancy test and speak with your doctor.

 During early pregnancy, you may experience symptoms such as fatigue, breast tenderness, and nausea.
 These symptoms can occur within one week of conception, as your hormones immediately respond to the pregnancy.

-It’s not uncommon for women who are pregnant to feel nauseous, or “morning sickness.”
-With morning sickness, you may feel queasy when you first wake up and eat breakfast.
+It’s not uncommon for women who are pregnant to nauseous, or “morning .”
+With , you may feel queasy when you first wake up and eat breakfast.
 In addition to nausea, you may also faint or feel dizzy.
 These can be early signs of pregnancy.

 If your body’s blood sugar becomes the main source of food for the fetus, you may experience side effects such as lightheadedness, dizziness, and .
 To avoid these potential problems, be sure to eat every few hours and keep your blood sugar level stable.